Kav-K/CNCCommandModule/README.md

  ## How To Use
  - Build the CNCCommandModule
  - Build the CNCClientModule after replacing the COMMANDIP and COMMANDPORT fields in Main.java with the respective ip and port of your command module
+ - Run the jars on the servers you want connected
  - Done!
 (Simple right?)

  ## Security